Napoleon Orda, Tomb of Franciszek Karpiński, Teka Grodno, 1877, watercolour

 Tomb

-The inscription on the gravestone
+The Inscription on the Gravestone

-Renovations and changes
+Renovations and Changes

-In the third volume of the book authored by Vytautas Kapryza, titled "The Volkovysk Region.
-"The Land of Volkovysk", the author states that the inscription on the monument read "Behold my poor house".
-The author also presents his own drawing of the tomb, but the year it was made is not known.
-What can be seen, however, is the content of the inscription probably placed on the plaque in the rectangular niche: "Well, my / poor house / Franciszek Karpiński / lived 84 years".
-This content probably refers to the wording of 1925.
-However, it is quite close to Napoleon Orda's notes, suggesting that the original inscription may have sounded similar and was repeated on the presumably new plaque.
-Omitting the name of the person buried - as is the case in Wróblewski's drawing - is rare, even when it can be assumed that everyone knows whose gravestone it is.
+In the third volume of Witold Karpyza’s “The Volkovysk Region.
+The Land of Volkovysk”, the author states that the inscription on the monument read “Oto mój domek ubogi” (“Behold, my poor little house”).
+He also provides his own drawing of the tomb, though its date is unknown.
+The content visible on the plaque in the rectangular niche reads:“Otóż mój / dom ubogi / Franciszek Karpiński / żył 84 lata” (Well, my / poor little house / Franciszek Karpiński / lived 84 years”).
+This wording probably reflects the 1925 version and is close to Napoelon Orda’s notes, suggesting the original inscription may have been similar and was reproduced on the newer plaque.
+Omitting the name of the person buried – as in Wróblewski’s drawing – is rare, even when it can be assumed that everyone knows whose grave it is.

 Restoration after the Second World War

-Commemoration of Franciszek Karpiński in Holoskovo (Ukraine)
+Commemoration of Franciszek Karpiński in Holoskiv (Ukraine)

 Summary